guanquann/tp/docs/DeveloperGuide.md

     - Pros: Aligns with the information representation of other fields in the `Person` class
     - Cons: Need to create a new `Favourite` wrapper class to store information on whether a person is a favourite.
 This may result in unnecessary abstraction given that the field and information to be stored are quite rudimentary.

+#### Implementation

+1. **Command Parsing:** The `AddFavouriteCommandParser` interprets the user input, extracts the specified indices and creates an instance of `AddFavouriteCommand`.
+2. **Data Retrieval and Modification:** Upon execution, `AddFavouriteCommand` fetches the contacts specified by the indices and adds them as favourites by modifying the `isFavourite` field.
+3. **Output Generation:** A summarising message that includes the names of the contacts modified is then displayed to the user.

 #### Sequence Diagram

 Below is the sequence diagram for the `addfav` command process: